-What happens if I go past my due date when I've planned a VBAC?
+What happens if I do not go into labour when I've planned a VBAC?

 If your labour does not start by 40 weeks, you will be given an appointment to discuss your options with an obstetrician (hospital doctor).
 These options are: